cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 This document does not specify algorithms for use with HashML-DSA as described in Section 5.4 of FIPS-204.
 As the verify routines are different, future support for HashML-DSA would require the registration of additional algorithms.
-See {{Section 8.3 of -ML-DSA-CERTS}} for discussion regarding HashML-DSA in the context of certificates.
+{{Section 8.3 of -ML-DSA-CERTS}} explains the rationale for disallowing HashML-DSA, including the increased complexity and compatibility concerns with existing implementations.

 ## Validation of keys